Visual Identity Standards - Guidelines

 The official MSU maroon color for Web pages is the Web-safe color 102,0,0 (RGB) or 660000 (hex).
 The named color "maroon" should not be used; in other words, use <body bgcolor="#660000"> rather than <body bgcolor="maroon">.

 MSU Web sites should be brought into conformity with these standards as soon as possible.

-For questions about Web usage, contact John Genin at 662-325-3442.Graphics for MSU Web sites
+For questions about Web usage, contact Heather M. Rowe at 662-325-3442.

 The official signature, University seal, or the approved secondary logo must be the main identifying element on university letterhead and must be printed in PMS 202 maroon or black ink.
-Certain units of the Division of Agriculture, Forestry and Veterinary Medicine will use adaptations of the basic Mississippi State letterhead that are necessary to comply with federal regulations on the use of penalty mail (Penalty Mail - official federal government mail, other than franked mail, which is authorized by law to be transmitted in the mail without prepayment of postage.)
+Certain units of the Division of Agriculture, Forestry and Veterinary Medicine may use adaptations of the basic Mississippi State letterhead that are necessary to comply with federal regulations on the use of penalty mail (Penalty Mail - official federal government mail, other than franked mail, which is authorized by law to be transmitted in the mail without prepayment of postage.)

 Business cards often introduce the university to people who are not familiar with the institution.
 It is important that this visual contact convey an identity that can be reinforced in subsequent contacts through consistent use.